Skip to content

 A record is added to the Activity Log: "Connection of device <device name> to WiFi network <Wi-fi network name> has been blocked."

-Forbidden Wi-Fi Connection is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Managing your endpoint devices):
+Forbidden Wi-Fi Connection is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Device posture configuration):